gwleuverink/bundle/docs/production-builds.md

 Furthermore it is recommended to cache your blade views on the server by running `php artisan view:cache` in your deploy script.

+Note that Bundle doesn't preccess your imports in production environments.
+So you don't need to install any npm dependencies on your production machines when you built everything beforehand unless you want to use the [failover system](https://gwleuverink.github.io/bundle/production-builds.html#failover-system).

 <br />

 ---